Why Men Experience Low Sexual Desire and What to Do About It

 However, therapists suggest that shame and relational dynamics may ultimately prevent men from opening up and discussing many of the above issues, particularly around sexual abuse, atypical arousal patterns, and compulsive masturbation/pornography use.
-It is suggested that better communication and supportive partners could potentially reduce the impact of low desire.8 This suggests that whether low desire comes from one's personal, social, or relational life, relational dynamics might be the most helpful way to address the concerns.
+It is suggested that better communication and supportive partners could potentially reduce the impact of low desire.8

 What We Still Don’t Know

-Men don't always want to admit that they have less than a high and constant interest in sex, because, unfortunately, there is still a stigma that this could make them seem less "manly."
+Men don't always want to admit that they have less than a high and constant interest in sex, because, unfortunately, there is still a sense that this could make them seem less "manly."
 As a result, it is difficult to know how many men are actually coming forward and discussing their low sexual desire, and whether their voices are being adequately captured in research or in therapy.

 Sarah Hunter Murray, Ph.D., is a sex researcher and relationship therapist with an expertise in challenging norms and assumptions about men and women’s sexual desire.
 Follow her on Twitter @SexDoctorSarah or visit SarahHunterMurray.com.

 1. Davies, S., Katz, J., & Jackson, J. L. (1999).
 Sexual desire discrepancies: Effects on sexual and relationship satisfaction in heterosexual dating couples.
 Archives of Sexual Behavior, 28, 553-567. doi: 10.1023/A:1018721417683